 As of 2018, the BMJ and other journals have carried several articles on falling or stalling life expectancies in several developed countries (18, 19).
 There is no generally accepted explanation for this.
 A possible contributing factor lies in the fact that more than 50% of people over the age of 45 in the USA are now on 3 or more medicines and more than 45% of over 65s are on 5 or more medicines (20).
 These data, allied to evidence that reducing medication burden to 5 medicines or less per day has the potential to reduce hospitalisation rates and extend life span, in addition to improving quality of life (21), suggest that poly-prescribing is having a detrimental effect on our overall health.

 The current figures for medication consumption are almost certainly driven by a hyping of the benefits of medicines and hiding of their harms in ghost-written articles accompanied by a lack of access to the data from studies undertaken.
-If this has a similar effect on health more generally as it appears to be having on children’s mental health, then the current crisis in Cochrane represents a watershed moment in modern medical history.
+If this has a comparable effect on the health of the population in general as it appears to be having on children’s mental health, then the current crisis in Cochrane represents a watershed moment in modern medical history.

 While every director of a Cochrane centre has a responsibility to the mouths they have to feed, how can the Cochrane organisation justify tolerating 15 years’ worth of reviews based on ghost-written articles with a lack of access to trial data?
 Surely, this has been as deep a betrayal of the core Cochrane mission as it is possible to imagine.